Days to Maturity: 66 from transplant

-Spicy!!
-These short-season jalapeños are perfect for our local growing season.
-They will start to turn red when they are fully mature.
-Most enjoy the flavor of fully green fruits best.
+We love this level of spice!
+Early Jalapeños ring in around 6000-10,000 Scoville Units depending on growing conditions.
+These short-season jalapeños are perfect for our Colorado growing season.
+They will start to turn red when they are fully mature, but most people enjoy the flavor of fully green fruits best.
 Little fiery beauties, they give a very spicy kick to salsas, hot sauce, pickled veggies, chile flakes and your favorite dishes.
 Stocky plants are chock full of fruits.
 Their petite size (about a foot in diameter) makes them ideal for container gardening, raised beds or backyard gardening.
+Fruits average 2.5" in length.
 We grow an entire row of them and make fermented hot sauce to last the year.

-Planting Instructions: Start indoors under lights 3-6 weeks before last spring frost.
+Planting Instructions: Start Early Jalapeño seeds indoors under lights 3-6 weeks before last spring frost.
 Transplant after all danger of frost has passed, spaced 2' apart.
 Keep soil slightly moist but do not overwater.

 Seed Saving Instructions: Use gloves to avoid burning skin!
 Remove seeds from the tastiest, fully mature fruit.
 Or use a blender with a very low setting-- place fruits with plenty of water and slowly blend.
 Strain out seeds.
 Dry seeds on a screen or cloth.
 Store seeds in a paper or mesh bag in a cool, dark and dry location.